TestOrganization1303/webgoat-dotnet-core/readme.md

 #### 2.1 dotnet

 Make sure you have dotnet and a .NET 5.x SDK.
 Likely you already have this as it was probably installed when Visual Studio was installed.
+This was tested with version 5.0.401 on Mac and 5.0.402 on Windows.

 ![dotnet config](./doc/images/dotnet_config.jpg)